cmbaike/SeleniumWebDriverFramework/README.md

 <dd>private WebDriver driver</dd>
 </d1>

--A webDriver object will be wired automatically_
+- A webDriver object will be wired automatically

 Note: You can name your test class whatever you want.